SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-20-flavor-extra-specs-compliance.md

 ### Bonus usage (not needed for compliance) for special flavors

-If you define flavors outside of the SCS namespace, e.g. want to name your machine learning flavors `ai.GPU.N`, you would still recommended to use the [SCS flavor naming spec](https://docs.scs.community/standards/scs-0100-v3-flavor-naming) to set the flavor `extra_specs` for transparency and discoverability.
+If you define flavors outside of the SCS namespace, e.g. want to name your machine learning flavors `ai.GPU.N`, you would still be well advised to use the [SCS flavor naming spec](https://docs.scs.community/standards/scs-0100-v3-flavor-naming) to set the flavor `extra_specs` for transparency and discoverability.
-You would go to the [flavor name generator](https://flavors.scs.community/), and enter all details that you guarantee that these flavors have.
+You would go to the [flavor name generator page](https://flavors.scs.community/), and enter all details that you guarantee that these flavors have.
 You might end up with a name like `SCS-16T-64-200s_kvm_hwv_z4h_GNl-142`, an SCS flavor with 16 High Perf AMD Zen 4 SMT Threads with 64.0 GiB RAM on KVM with HW virt and SSD 200GB